Maikuolan/Common/_docs/YAML.md

 Worth noting, however, that reconstruction isn't aware about references, anchors, or inline variables.
 So, if you're reconstructing YAML data originating from a source utilising references, anchors, or inline variables, those won't be included in the reconstructed data.

+When the second parameter, `UseCaptured`, is set to `true`, the YAML data will be reconstructed using the comment headers and indent style captured previously by the `process` method.
+The parameter's default value is `false`.

 ---